-The Office for Child and Youth Protection, established by the Conference of Catholic Bishops, is to staff the Committee for the Protection of Children and Young People and be a resource for dioceses/eparchies for the implementation of "safe environment" programs and for suggested training and development of diocesan personnel responsible for child and youth protection programs, taking into account the financial and other resources, as well as the population, area, and demographics of the diocese/eparchy.
+The Secretariat for Child and Youth Protection, established by the Conference of Catholic Bishops, is to staff the Committee on the Protection of Children and Young People and be a resource for dioceses/eparchies for the implementation of "safe environment" programs and for suggested training and development of diocesan personnel responsible for child and youth protection programs, taking into account the financial and other resources, as well as the population, area, and demographics of the diocese/eparchy.

-The Office is to produce an annual public report on the progress made in implementing and maintaining the standards in this Charter.
-The report is to be based on an annual audit process whose method, scope, and cost are to be approved by the Administrative Committee on the recommendation of the Committee for the Protection of Children and Young People.
+The Secretariat is to produce an annual public report on the progress made in implementing and maintaining the standards in this Charter.
+The report is to be based on an annual audit process whose method, scope, and cost are to be approved by the Administrative Committee on the recommendation of the Committee on the Protection of Children and Young People.
 This public report is to include the names of those dioceses/eparchies which the audit shows are not in compliance with the provisions and expectations of the Charter.
+The audit method refers to the process and techniques used to determine compliance with the Charter.
+The audit scope relates to the focus, parameters, and time period for the matters to be examined during an individual audit.

-As a member of the Conference staff, the Executive Director of the Office is appointed by and reports to the General Secretary.
-The Executive Director is to provide the Committee for the Protection of Children and Young People and the National Review Board with regular reports of the Office's activities.
+As a member of the Conference staff, the Executive Director of the Secretariat is appointed by and reports to the General Secretary.
+The Executive Director is to provide the Committee on the Protection of Children and Young People and the National Review Board with regular reports of the Secretariat's activities.